Thank you for your interest in FULL BLEDE.

 We do not publish: reviews of art exhibitions, work that does not address the issue's theme, written works that have been published within the last year, visual works that have been frequently exhibited publicly, works that depict government officials, or hate speech (obvs).

-What kind of files are needed and how big should they be?
+What kind of files are accepted?
+How big should they be?

-CMYK, 300 dpi, and, as a rule of thumb, the images should be at least 2,940 pixels wide.
-You can send lower resolution images that are RGB, but if chosen you will be asked to resize them—make sure you have a large enough source file.
+CMYK, 300 dpi, and at least 2,940 pixels wide.
+You can send lower resolution images, but if chosen you will be asked to resize them—make sure you have a large enough source file.

 What is the size of a page?